Welcome to our Each Way Betting Guide for Horse Racing. You can apply it to other sports too, but it’s mainly aimed at horse racing in particular.

 An each-way bet is a win bet and a place bet rolled into one, so instead of just backing a horse to place or to win, you are backing both the win and the place in one bet.

 This is why each way is 2 bets instead of one.
-For example, if you place a bet on a horse called Red Rusty at 5/1 you think it will win but you want to cover your bet with the place bet.
+For example, if you place a bet on a horse called Red Rusty at 5/1, you think it will win, but you want to cover your bet with a place bet.

 Instead of a £5 win or a £5 place you want to cover both so you place a £5 each way which means you will win either way if the horse wins or places (more if it wins) and the total stake you would have to place would be £10 (£5 for the win bet, £5 for the place bet).